 The author has given, and been booked to do many more talks about The Royal Train - please contact him for details.
 Talks can be from 45 minutes to 90 minutes and tailored to the audience.

 These reflect the contents of the official authorised 175th anniversary book about Wolverton Works entitled 'The Full Works'.
 Plenty of Royal Train anecdotes from those who worked on it are recounted!

 The Full Works contains over 100 images over 68 pages documenting the history of Wolverton Railway Works and was published to mark the Works' 175th anniversary in September 2013.
 It contains previously unpublished details of the UK Royal Train and how its proposed privatisation in 1997 was prevented - by the author.
 An update is provided with every book sold keeping the story up to date.
 Over 1500 have been bought following continuing good reviews and feedback.

 Kindly note that all images on this site

 and in The Full Works may be purchased

 Please visit the shop page for details.

 www.wolvertonworksonline.co.uk provides the latest news on Planning and any demolition progress and other Wolverton related news and archives.
 Click on the above link to visit the site.
-Below, Instructions for The Queen's visit to Wolverton in April 1966 and from Leo Coleman's archives, a decade later.
-Site updated 29th March 2020.
+Below, The Royal Funeral Train in June 1910 at Paddington and instructions for The Queen's visit to Wolverton in April 1966 plus from John Kitchen a Royal Shunter from 1993.
+Site updated 1st August 2020.